Armando Estrada: All American Wrestling (2019)

 In March 2019, Estrada made his return to professional wrestling with a role as manager of Jacob Fatu, nephew of former client Umaga.

+Second return to WWE (2024–present)

+In September 2024, Estrada signed a legends contract with WWE.

 Personal life

 After his first departure from WWE, Estrada opened a restaurant, "Baby's Steak and Lemonade," in Glendale, Arizona.
 The restaurant has since closed.

 He appeared in a Cypress Hill music video in 2010.
 He speaks fluent Arabic.